Game of Thrones: Every character who died in the Battle of Winterfell

 In a show that's come to define epic fantasy, the Battle of Winterfell promised to be the most epic battle yet.
-It's the battle the show has been building up to since 2011.
+It's the battle Game of Thrones has been building up to since 2011.

 And if you've watched much of Game of Thrones, you know that meant people you loved were going to die.
 Below is every character who died during the 90ish-minute, incredibly dark episode in order, plus fan reactions to those deaths.